MarcusHoltz/vpn-over-port-53/1_easy-wg-quick/README.md

 ## wg-easy

 The best all-in-one WireGuard solution is probably [wg-easy](https://wg-easy.github.io/wg-easy/latest/examples/tutorials/basic-installation/).

-It is a single Docker container, has a built-in web UI, and zero extra dependencies.
+- Has a built-in web UI

+- Everything managed from docker and web UI

 > [!TIP]
 > But we're not going to use that ...